wilsonmar/wilsonmar.github.io/calendar/index.md

 <img align="right" width="200" alt="watch-1968-512x640.webp" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1750913911/watch-1968-512x640_p9dipf.webp" />
 The <strong>Vacheron Constantin</strong> Historiques Ultra-Fine 1968 watch has a square white face with a rose gold frame.
 It's a ultra-thin manual-winding automatic caliber 1003 is an ultra-thin mechanical movement measuring 1.64 mm thick - one of the thinnest mechanical movements currently available on the market. total 5.4mm thin.
 Its pre-owned market ranges between $60,000 to $120,000.
 During his 2016 presidential campaign speech, <a target="_blank" href="https://www.instagram.com/p/DCCOqY5u-7u/?hl=en">Donald Trump wore it</a>.

-Due to saavy marketing tactics such as Authorized Dealers putting customers on waitlists even though they have inventory in the back room, luxury watches are "Veblen goods" that people wear to "flex" their social status. <a target="_blank" href="https://www.youtube.com/@chad.alexander/shorts">VIDEO</a>
+Due to saavy marketing tactics such as Authorized Dealers putting customers on waitlists even though they have inventory in the back room, luxury watches are "Veblen goods" that people wear to "flex" their richness status, so being overpriced is a feature that flips normal supply and demand forces. <a target="_blank" href="https://www.youtube.com/@chad.alexander/shorts">VIDEO</a>

 <a target="_blank" href="https://watchcharts.com/watches">watchcharts.com</a> reports that Rolex watches best retain their value over time.
 Rolex makes 31% of all watches made, 1.2 million in 2024.
 Although Blancpain is the oldest Swiss watch brand (being founded in 1735) and introduced its "Fifty Fathoms" collection of diving watches in 1953 (one year before the Rolex Submariner), Rolex watches were the first to offer glow-in-the-dark "luminescent" indicators of radioactive Rodium.

 While Rolex, Patek Philippe, and Oris remain independent, many are now part of large corporations in Switzerland:
 * Swatch Group	: Audemars Piguet, Breguet, Blancpain, Glashütte, Omega, Longines, Tissot
-* Richemont	: Cartier, Jaeger-LeCoultre, A. Lange & Söhne, <a target="_blank" href="https://www.youtube.com/watch?v=gDuT7TyKsM8">IWC</a>, Vacheron Constantin, Panerai
+* Richemont	: Vacheron Constantin, Cartier, Jaeger-LeCoultre, A. Lange & Söhne, <a target="_blank" href="https://www.youtube.com/watch?v=gDuT7TyKsM8">IWC</a>,  Panerai
-* LVMH :	Hublot, Bvlgari, TAG Heuer, Zenith
+* LVMH :	Hublot, Bvlgari, Monte Blanc, Ralph Laurent, TAG Heuer, Zenith

 Richard Mille and IWC has Ferrari drivers wearing their watches.